Project Ezra Schools - Established 1985

 The war ended in 1990, and all the refugees returned to Nicaragua.
 The new Minister of Education asked us to cross the Coco River and become the “official” school in eight communities on the lower Rio Coco.
 Since then Project Ezra has grown in scope and quality.

 Currently Project Ezra has primary and secondary schools in nine communities along the Rio Coco employing 54 teachers with an enrollment of over 1,600 students.
-Augusto Vicente still directs the school project with help from Truman’s son, Danilo Cunningham.
+Truman's sons Danilo and Rodolio, and his daughter Myga direct the school project.

 Over the past three decades, thanks to many volunteers, financial partners, and the Rio Coco Cafes, we have provided food and clothing, school supplies, teacher training, and educated thousands of Miskito children, many who are serving now as pastors, teachers and community leaders.